 Lawsuits & Liability

 COVID-19 LIABILITY PROTECTION: This bill (SB30) provides liability protection to physicians, health facilities, and businesses from claims arising from COVID-19 and the state’s response to the pandemic.
 The Medical Association, with the help of Starnes, Davis, Florie, LLP, worked with Sen. Arthur Orr in drafting this bill.
 SB30 has officially been signed by the Governor.

 GENDER CHANGE THERAPY: These bills (HB1&SB10) would make it a felony for doctors to treat transgender youth with hormonal therapy and puberty blockers to help their transition.
 More specifically, the bills would prohibit the use of puberty-blocking drugs, hormonal therapy and surgery to treat transgender minors.
 Violators could face up to 10 years in prison.
-Any legislation setting new standards of care in statute is of serious concern to the Association.
+A House Judiciary committee amendment was added to narrow the focus of the bill and remove “counseling” a patient and “dispensing” medication to a patient from the list of prohibited activities.
+SB10 passed the House Judiciary Committee and awaits a vote from the full House.
 Read more on these bills at AL Daily News, AL.com, and KFF.